qubenix/qubes-whonix-bitcoin/README.md

+# THESE GUIDES ARE COMPLETELY OUTDATED, AND INCLUDE SOME [LESS THAN PERFECT VERIFICATION TECHNIQUES](https://github.com/qubenix/qubes-whonix-bitcoin/issues/5#issue-1392574773).
+DON'T USE THEM.

+# I CAN STILL BE REACHED AT THE SAME [CONTACT INFO](#support) FOR PERSONAL ASSISTANCE, BUT IT WILL COST YOU.

+---

 # Qubes 4 & Whonix 15: Bitcoin Isolation Guides
 A series of guides that use the Qubes [security by isolation](https://www.qubes-os.org/security/goals/) model, combined with [Whonix](https://www.whonix.org) for additional hardening and anonymity features, to give users a safer environment to use Bitcoin in multiple ways.